sagredo-dev/qmailforward/README.md

 Install
 -------
-* Place this plugin folder into plugins directory of Roundcube
+* Place this plugin folder into the plugins directory of Roundcube
 * Add qmailforward to `$config['plugins']` in your Roundcube config
 * If you are switching to valiases the table will be created for you at first access.
-I you already have the valias table but it's still empty, just erase it and let vpopmail create for you.
+I you already have the valias table but it's still empty, just erase it and let vpopmail create it for you.
 * If your valias table already exist and it contains records that you don't want to loose, then execute the following query.
 Drop any `PRIMARY KEY` if you already have one.